 - Sleep is just as important as diet and exercise.

 - Sleeping in on the weekends does not help balance your natural sleep cycle.

 - Lack of sleep affects your health – both mental and physical.

 - Quantity is important, but Quality is more important.

 Waking up in the morning can be a miserable part of the day.
 Not only do you have to leave your perfectly warm and cozy cocoon you have been snuggling in for the past 6+ hours, but many times you’re not even mentally awake when it is time to “get the engines going.”
 When you wake up groggy and exhausted, there’s a chance you are waking up in the middle of your sleep cycle – more commonly in the NREM (or deep) stage of sleep.
 Waking up with ease is like almost everything else in life, it’s all about timing.

 REM vs NREM (REM vs Deep Sleep)

-To maximize your body’s sleeping patterns, you have to understand the sleep cycle.
-When we sleep, we go through stages of sleep, including: Awake, REM, N1, N2, & N3.
+To maximize your body’s sleeping patterns, you have to understand the cycle.
+We go through stages of sleep, including: Awake, REM, N1, N2, & N3.
 It takes approximately 90 minutes to complete a sleep cycle, which repeats 4-6 times per night.